LEARNING LABS

 Monday, November 10 @ 3:30 p.m.

-World-Changing Teams: A Blueprint for Leading and Growing Your NEXT GEN Ministry
+World-Changing Teams: A Pathway for Building and Discipling Your Next Gen Ministry

 Lora Gravatt, Columbia Church, Falls Church, VA